Skip to main content

 A Canada Disability Benefit for All

 As we look ahead to 2025, with a federal election on the horizon, CFCC, Community Food Organizations in our network, and our partners at Disability Without Poverty and the Daily Bread Food Bank will continue pushing for commitments from the federal government and all political parties.
+To take action, visit www.fundthebenefit.ca.

 Stay in the Know!